aragon/aragon-wiki/docs/jobs/openings/frontend.md

 We're looking for a Frontend Developer to work with us on the [Aragon Labs](https://blog.aragon.one/announcing-aragon-labs-a679693429ae), [Aragon Core app](https://github.com/aragon/aragon), and [aragonOS](http://wiki.aragon.one/documentation/aragonOS/).
 Our Frontend Developer must not only be a frontend and web3 wizard but also a nonconformist.
 That means that our ideal candidate is not only a respected engineer but also a decentralization advocate.

+### Responsibilities

+- Develop the frontend for Aragon Labs, Aragon Core app and aragonOS’s.
+- Work with our Design Lead to transport ideas and designs into modern, clean, and readable code.
+- Research, develop, test and implement features on web applications built with modern technologies.
+- Collaborate with the product team to define new product features.

 ### Requirements

-- **Expert understanding** on:
-ES6/ES7, React, React Native and Electron, Client-side storage, Resource optimization, CSS, using preprocessors such as LESS or SASS, RxJS, Service Workers, Animations and Device APIs.
+- Expert understanding on: ES6/ES7, React, React Native and Electron, Client-side storage, Resource optimization, CSS, using preprocessors such as LESS or SASS, RxJS, Service Workers, Animations and Device APIs.
+- Experience working with Web3 technologies.
-- Ability (and a track record) to ship **high quality, well crafted code**.
+- Proven ability to ship quality, well crafted code within tight deadlines.
-- Being passionate about **decentralization**.
+- Being passionate about open source and decentralization.
-- Being an autonomous individual with a proactive attitude and a love for **time self-management** (We are focus-driven work, not hours-driven).
+- Being an autonomous individual with a proactive attitude and a love for time self-management.
+We work focus-driven, not hours-driven.

 ### Good to have

-- Experience contributing or managing **open source projects**.
+- Previous experience contributing or managing open source projects.
+- Previous experience working remotely.
-- Very good **written communication** skills.
+- Very good written communication skills.
+- Attention to UX/UI design.

 ### How to apply

 - Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Frontend Dev opening application`.
 - Please send along your GitHub profile.
 Since we are open source only, we require applicants for developer positions to have a very active and healthy GitHub profile.
 - Bonus: Why did Aragon caught your attention?
 Which challenge within the crypto space are you more interested in?
 - Please send the following challenge completed: